7 nm process: Expected commercialization and technologies

 In 2015, Intel expected that at the 7 nm node, III–V semiconductors would have to be used in transistors, signaling a shift away from silicon.

 In April 2016, TSMC announced that "7nm" trial production would begin in the first half of 2017.
 In April 2017, TSMC began risk production of 256Mbit SRAM memory chips using a "7nm" (N7FF+) process, with extreme ultraviolet lithography (EUV).
-TSMC's "7nm" production plans, as of early 2017, was to use deep ultraviolet (DUV) immersion lithography initially on this process node (N7FF), and transition from risk to commercial volume manufacturing from Q2 2017 to Q2 2018.
+TSMC's "7nm" production plan, as of early 2017, was to use deep ultraviolet (DUV) immersion lithography initially on this process node (N7FF), and transition from risk to commercial volume manufacturing from Q2 2017 to Q2 2018.
 Also, their later generation "7nm" (N7FF+) production was planned to use EUV multiple patterning and have an estimated transition from risk to volume manufacturing between 2018 and 2019.

 In September 2016, GlobalFoundries announced trial production in the second half of 2017 and risk production in early 2018, with test chips already running.

 In February 2017, Intel announced Fab 42 in Chandler, Arizona, which was according to press releases at that time expected to produce microprocessors using a "7nm" (Intel 4) manufacturing process.
 The company had not, at that time, published any expected values for feature lengths at this process node.

 In April 2018, TSMC announced volume production of "7nm" (CLN7FF, N7) chips.
 In June 2018, the company announced mass production ramp up.

 In May 2018, Samsung announced production of "7nm" (7LPP) chips for later that year.
 ASML Holding NV is their main supplier of EUV lithography machines.

 In August 2018, GlobalFoundries announced it was stopping development of "7nm" chips, citing cost.

 On October 28, 2018, Samsung announced their second generation "7nm" process (7LPP) had entered risk production and was at that time expected to have entered mass production by 2019.

 On January 17, 2019, for the Q4 2018 earnings call, TSMC mentioned that different customers would have "different flavors" of second generation "7nm".